matemink/Animepedia/README.md

-Android - Clean Architecture - Kotlin - MVVM - DI
+Android - Clean Architecture - Kotlin - MVVM - DI - DataBinding

 The purpose of this repo is to follow up Clean Architecture principles by bringing them to Android.